Marie de’ Medici, Queen of France

 Marie de’ Medici was the second wife and consort of King Henri IV of France.
 She was born on April 26, 1575, at the Palazzo Pitti in Florence, Grand Duchy of Tuscany, now in Italy, the sixth of seven children of Francesco I de’ Medici, Grand Duke of Tuscany, and Archduchess Joanna of Austria.
 Of her siblings, only one lived to adulthood:

-The House of Medici had come to prominence in the 15th century, as founders of the Medici Bank, the largest bank in Europe, and later as Grand Dukes of Tuscany.
-Along with Marie, other prominent members of the family included Catherine de’ Medici, consort to King Henri II of France, and Popes Leo X, Clement VII, and Leo XI.
+The House of Medici came to prominence in the 15th century, as founders of the Medici Bank, the largest bank in Europe, and later as Grand Dukes of Tuscany.
+Along with Marie, other prominent family members included Catherine de’ Medici, consort to King Henri II of France, and Popes Leo X, Clement VII, and Leo XI.

-Having lost her mother at the age of 5, and her father at the age of 12, Marie was raised by her uncle Ferdinando, who had succeeded her father as Grand Duke of Tuscany, who ensured that she received a proper education.
+When Marie was five years old, her mother died and seven years later her father died.
+Marie was raised by her uncle Ferdinando, who succeeded her father as Grand Duke of Tuscany, and ensured that his niece received a proper education.
 Marie showed great talent in the arts and science and became very devout in her religious beliefs.

 After numerous suitors, Marie became engaged to King Henri IV of France (also King Henri III of Navarre).
 For Henri, marriage to Marie would help bring legitimate royal descent to France as Marie was descended from the Holy Roman Emperor Ferdinand I. It would also bring significant financial benefits from the very wealthy de’ Medici family.
-And for Marie, it would mean becoming Queen of both France and Navarre.
-The couple was married by proxy in Florence on October 5, 1600, and the following month, Marie traveled to France.
-Marie and Henri were then married in a religious ceremony in Lyon, on December 17, 1600.
-They went on to have six children:
+For Marie, it would mean becoming Queen of both France and Navarre.
+The couple was married by proxy in Florence on October 5, 1600.
+Marie and Henri were married in person in a religious ceremony in Lyon, France on December 17, 1600.

 Marie with her husband and family. source: Wikipedia

 While the couple had a large family, the marriage was far from happy.
 Henri had numerous mistresses, with whom Marie was often feuding.
-When Henri would be drawn into these feuds, he typically sided with the mistress and not his wife.
+Henri typically sided with his mistresses.
 Marie later fought back against her husband, showing support and sympathy for his first wife, Marguerite of Valois, who he had banished from France after their marriage was annulled.
 Marie’s support prompted Henri to allow Marguerite to return to the country.

 The Coronation of Queen Marie, painted by Rubens. source: Wikipedia